krozet/MidiCidi/README.md

 # How to Use

-Download the correct MidiCidi version based on what architecture of Ableton you are running and then add the .dll file to your custom plugins folder.
+Download the correct MidiCidi version based on what architecture of Ableton you are running and then add the .dll file to your custom plug-ins folder.

-MidiCidi's setup is very similar to how Cthulhu is setup, so we recommend watching this quick guide but substiting in MidiCidi in Cthulhu's place.
+MidiCidi's setup is very similar to how Cthulhu is setup, so we recommend watching this quick guide but substituting in MidiCidi in Cthulhu's place.

 [![Quick Setup Cthulhu in Ableton](https://img.youtube.com/vi/o31Z4yOh7m0/0.jpg)](https://www.youtube.com/watch?v=o31Z4yOh7m0)